johnwargo/Arduino-Twinkle-Lights/readme.md

 ![Finished Project](images/figure-01.png)

-Here's a video of the project in action:

-<iframe src="https://player.vimeo.com/video/193441242" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
+Here’s a video of the [white twinkle lights](https://vimeo.com/193441242) in action, and here’s a [Christmas version](https://vimeo.com/198351699) that uses Red and Green LEDs.
+There's even a 4th of July version that uses three light strands, you can read more about that version at [Arduino Twinkle Lights Array](https://github.com/johnwargo/Arduino-Twinkle-Lights-Array).

 ## Hardware Components